Or Call 1300 859 381

-When it comes to the scaffolding industry, the main exposures of risk are workers compensation, and public liability.
+When it comes to the scaffolding industry, the main exposure of risk is public liability.
 The risks of tools and equipment falling from an elevated work platform remains one of the highest claimed incidences.
 So making sure you have the necessary scaffolding insurance is essential to your businesses longevity.

 If you’re erecting scaffolding on high rise structures, make sure you’ve got the right coverage at the right price.
 If you’re manufacturing scaffolding products, ensuring you have products liability insurance for your goods will ensure you’re covered in case a product may fail or not work as intended.